Towards Nonperturbative Solution of Quantum Dynamics : A Hamiltonian Mean Field Approximation Scheme with Perturbation Theory for Arbitray Strength of Interaction: Application of the NGAS in the Leading Order to QFT in the Massive Symmetric Phase

-We have demonstrated that the physical properties of the $\phi^4$ field theory depend critically on the structure of the physical vacuum state.
-The interacting vacuum state leads to a non-trivial and stable theory with finite renormalized parameters whereas, the physics developed around the non-interacting (`perturbative') vacuum becomes either unstable or trivial.
+We have demonstrated that application of NGAS to the ${\lambda}{\phi}^4$ quantum field theory under the harmonic approximation, reproduces the main results of the Gaussian-effective potential (GEP) method .
+In that sense, the scope of NGAS is broader since the GEP is contained as a particular realization of the latter.
+Beyond that, NGAS reveals the condensate structure of the effective vacuum and highlights the instability of the perturbative ground state.
+Besides, the effective vacuum state in NGAS leads to a \textit{non-trivial and stable} theory with finite renormalized parameters whereas, the physics developed around the non-interacting (`perturbative') vacuum becomes either unstable or trivial.